codevideo/codevideo-virtual-mouse/README.md

 ### `applyActions(actions: Array<IAction>): void`

-Apply a series of actions to the virtual author.
+Apply a series of actions to the virtual mouse.

 ### `getActionsApplied(): Array<IAction>`

-Get the actions applied to the virtual author.
+Get the actions applied to the virtual mouse.

 ### `getCurrentSpeechCaption(): string`

-Get the current speech caption of the virtual author.
+Get the current speech caption of the virtual mouse.
 Returns an empty string if no speech caption is set.

 ## Why?